ied206/Joveler.Compression/Joveler.Compression.XZ/USAGE.md

 };

 // Limit maximum memory liblzma is allowed to use.
-// The following values are taken from the xz CLI program code. switch (XZInit.Lib.PlatformBitness)
+// The following values are taken from the xz CLI program logic. switch (XZInit.Lib.PlatformBitness)
 {
     case DynLoader.PlatformBitness.Bit32: